Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 Just outside the area is a decommissioned battleship, The Unyielding Tide, docked.
 It is now used as a museum ship, its decks lined with displays of objects and relics from battles fought at sea.
 ## Temple of Merstur
-This grand temple is dedicated to [[Merstur, the Unbroken Tide]], the god of the weather and seas.
+This grand temple is dedicated to [[Merstur - the Unbroken Tide]], the god of the weather and seas.
 It serves as a place of worship for merchants and sailors, with an interior decorated with mosaics depicting the seas.
 Offerings of coins, crafted goods, and food are left here before major voyages.
 # Defenses
 Havdal's defensive network is a response to the devastation caused by the [[1276 APC - Invasion of Saxum|Invasion of Saxum in 1276 APC]].
 These measures were taken to ensure the city's safety in the face of such an attack, with a focus on repelling future attacks from both sea and land.
 Below is a detailed account of its key defensive features.
 ## Warships